Provides liquidity on both sides of the order book, profiting from the bid-ask spread while maintaining minimal directional exposure.

 On prediction market order books, market makers are the primary source of liquidity.
 They maintain resting orders at multiple price levels, tightening spreads in liquid markets and widening them in volatile or illiquid ones.
 Their presence is what allows other traders to enter and exit positions without excessive slippage.

-The most active market makers operate across hundreds of markets simultaneously on platforms like Polymarket, Kalshi, and Probable Markets, using algorithms to price risk and manage exposure in real time.
+The most active market makers operate across hundreds of markets simultaneously on platforms like Polymarket and Kalshi, using algorithms to price risk and manage exposure in real time.
 They're identifiable by their high maker-order percentage (typically above 60%), short holding periods, and presence on both sides of nearly every market they touch.

 Spreading across more markets increases total spread income.
 Assumes ~3 fills per market per day.